 [If that was not a condition for salvation, why would Jesus insist on it?]
 2 Chronicles 15:2 And he went out to meet Asa, and said unto him, Hear ye me, Asa, and all Judah and Benjamin; The LORD is with you, while ye be with him; and if ye seek him, he will be found of you; but if ye forsake him, he will forsake you.
 [The same applies to us all.]
 Ezekiel 33:13 When I shall say to the righteous, that he shall surely live; if he trust to his own righteousness, and commit iniquity, all his righteousness shall not be remembered; but for his iniquity that he hath committed, he shall die for it.
 [In other words, if you turn to sin, you lose your salvation.
 You made the choice and you suffer the consequences.
 This is why Jesus said many would say to him in the day of Judgment that they did many works, but he will say he never knew them because it was all forgotten when they turned from righteousness.]
 Matthew 10:33 But whosoever shall deny me before men, him will I also deny before my Father which is in heaven.
 Proverbs 16:17 The highway of the upright is to depart from evil: he that keepeth his way preserveth his soul.
 [IF you keep your way on the right highway, you preserve it.
 If you do not, you will not.]
 Proverbs 14:8 The wisdom of the prudent is to understand his way: but the folly of fools is deceit.
 [The prudent man's wisdom is to take the precautions to understand the path he is on because he fears God and knows the dangers of sin.
 The fool, on the other hand, does not and his folly is that he has allowed himself to believe in the deceit that he does not have to worry or fear because he cannot lose his salvation.]
-Proverbs 14: 9 Fools make a mock at sin: but among the righteous there is favour.
+Proverbs 14: 9 Fools make a mock at sin: but among the righteous there is favor.

-[To say that we can still sin after what Jesus has done to deliver us from it, is that not mocking sin?]
+[To say that we can still sin after all that Jesus suffered and died to deliver us from it, is that not mocking sin?
+Did you think He went through that just so we could be free to sin?]
 Proverbs 14: 12 There is a way which seemeth right unto a man, but the end thereof are the ways of death.
 [Just because you think you are right does not excuse you from judgment.]
 Romans 6:1 What shall we say then?
-Shall we continue in sin, that Grace may abound?
+Shall we continue in sin, that grace may abound?